Hastings-Warschawski

 Click here to return to home page

-Hermann S. Warschawski was born in Brighton in 1875 [birth registered in Brighton during the September Quarter of 1875].
-Hermann Warschawski was the son of Paul Isidor Johann Warschawski ( born 1834, Osiecin, Poland ) a Professor of Hebrew and German, and his second wife Harriet Stanham.
+Hermann Stanham Warschawski was born in Brighton in 1875 [birth registered in Brighton during the 3rd Quarter of 1875].
+Hermann Warschawski was the son of Paul Isidor Johann Warschawski (born 1834, Osiecin, Poland) a Professor of Hebrew and German, and his second wife Harriet Stanham.

 Paul Isidor Johann Warschawski, Hermann's father, was the son of Jochabed and Wolf Warschawski, a Polish rabbi.
-Paul Warschawski had emigrated from Poland and settled in England.
-Paul Warschawski married as a young man and he became the father of a son named Richard Rawlinson Vivyan Warschawski (born c1857, Liverpool).
-By 1865, Paul Warschawski was living in Brighton with his eight year old son.
-Paul Warschawski's first wife, Bertha, died sometime before 1871.
-Although he was the son of a Jewish rabbi, Paul Warschawski converted to Christianity and on 15th November 1865, aged around thirty, he was baptised as a Christian at the Chapel Royal, Brighton, together with his son Richard Warschawski.
+Paul Warschawski emigrated from Poland and had settled in England by 1855.
+Paul Warschawski married a woman named Bertha and fathered of a son named Richard Rawlinson Vivyan Warschawski (born 28th June, 1856, Liverpool).
+Bertha Warschawski, Paul Warschawski's first wife, died in Liverpool in 1860.
+Five years later, Paul Warschawski was living in Brighton with his eight year old son.
+Although he was the son of a Jewish rabbi, Paul Warschawski converted to Christianity and on 15th November 1865, aged around thirty, he was baptised as a Christian at the Chapel Royal, Brighton, together with his son Richard Rawlinson Warschawski.

-At the time of the 1871 census, Paul Warschawski was boarding at 43 Buckingham Road, Brighton with 14 year old Richard Warschawski .
+At the time of the 1871 census, Paul Warschawski was boarding at 43 Buckingham Road, Brighton with his 14 year old son Richard.
 Paul Warschawski is described on the census return as a thirty-eight year old widower.
-Paul Warschawski gave his occupation as "Professor of Hebrew and German".
-Paul Warschawski was a Hebrew scholar and had authored works such as "Progressive Hebrew Course and Music of the Bible", published in 1870.
+On the 1871 census return, Paul Warschawski gave his occupation as "Professor of Hebrew and German".
+Paul Warschawski was a Hebrew scholar and had authored works such as "Progressive Hebrew Course and Music of the Bible", which had been published in 1870.

-On 25th July 1872, Paul Warschawski married Harriet Stanham (born 1836, Castle Bytham, Lincolnshire), the daughter of Hugh and Catherine Stanham, at St Nicholas' Church, Brighton.
-A son, Hermann S. Warschawski was born at Brighton in 1875.
+On 25th July 1872, at St Nicholas' Church, Brighton, Paul Warschawski married Harriet Stanham (born 1836, Castle Bytham, Lincolnshire), a former Governess and the daughter of Catherine and Hugh Stanham, a Lincolnshire farmer.
+A son, Hermann Stanham Warschawski was born at Brighton in 1875.

-On the 1891 census return, Hermann Warschawski is recorded as a "Photographer's Apprentice", aged 15.
+On the 1891 census return, 15 year old Hermann Warschawski is recorded as a "Photographer's Apprentice".
 It is possible that Hermann Warschawski was learning his photographic skills in the St Leonards' studio of Jasper Weston & Son, a firm which had established a branch studio at 24 Grand Parade, St Leonards-on-Sea around 1887.
 By 1891, Jasper Weston & Son had moved to 20 Grand Parade, the former studio premises of Henry Knight.
-From around 1900, Hermann Warschawski was the proprietor of the former Weston & Son studio at 20 Grand Parade, St Leonards on Sea. ( A photograph by Hermann Warschawski dating from around 1900 has the words "Hermann Warschawski, Late J. Weston & Son.
+From around 1900, Hermann Warschawski was the proprietor of the former Weston & Son studio at 20 Grand Parade, St Leonards on Sea.
+(A photograph by Hermann Warschawski dating from around 1900 has the words "Hermann Warschawski, Late J. Weston & Son.
 St. Leonards" on the reverse).
-At the time of the 1901 census, Hermann Warschawski was living at 16 Warrior Gardens, Hastings.
-This had previously been the home of his parents.
-Early in 1901, Hermann's sister, Gertrude Warschawski had married Julius Thomas Larzen (born c1876, Stoke Newington), a school teacher, and was living in Lewisham, where her husband taught at a boys' preparatory school.
+At the time of the 1901 census, Hermann Warschawski was boarding at 16 Warrior Gardens, Hastings, a house that had previously been occupied by his parents.
+On the census return, Hermann S. Warschawski is described as a 25 year old "Photographer".

 By 1913, Hermann Warschawski had opened a branch studio in Brighton at 43 Western Road.
 Warschawski's studio at 43 Western Road, Brighton continued until around 1924.
 The studio at 20 Grand Parade, St Leonards carried the name of Warschawski right through to the eve of the Second World War.

-[ABOVE] Hermann Warschawski's Photographic Studio at 20 Grand Parade, St Leonards-on-Sea (c1910)
+[ABOVE] The photographic studio of Hermann Warschawski at 20 Grand Parade, St Leonards-on-Sea (c1910)

 [PHOTO : Courtesy of Linda Evans of Portsmouth]